Employment Rights of Interns and Trainees in Singapore

 For example, Workforce Singapore has clarified that trainees under the SGUnited Traineeships programme (which ended in March 2022) are not considered employees, and that hirers also need not make CPF contributions for them.

 Nevertheless, hirers are encouraged to treat trainees not protected under the Employment Act fairly.
 This can be by offering allowances, annual leave and sick leave on a goodwill basis.

 Hirers should also take note that:

-- Hirers will need to pay their trainees a minimum monthly training allowance amount if they wish to qualify for 80% training allowance support under the SGUnited Traineeships Programme.
-The minimum allowance amount depends on the trainee’s educational qualifications.
+- Hirers may need to pay their trainees a minimum monthly training allowance amount to qualify for training allowance support.
+For example, under the now-defunct SGUnited Traineeships Programme, hirers were required to pay trainees a certain minimum monthly training allowance to qualify for 80% training allowance support.
+The allowance amount was to be determined by the trainee’s educational qualifications.